 As mentioned above, the decline of water quality is one of the most significant factors contributing to the deterioration of the Everglade’s environment.
 The ecosystem relies on freshwater for both its plant life and animal life.
 The expansion of urban and agricultural areas is a threat to it.
 Pollutants and fertilizers have primarily contributed to lowering the water quality, which harms the Everglade’s native plant and animal species.
+Without maintaining a certain quality, large parts of the Everglades are at risk.

-Some of the native animal species are now being threatened and endangered.
+The decline in water quality means some of the native animal species are now being threatened and endangered.
 The food chain is a delicate balance.
 Affecting the smallest animals has had a direct repercussion on the other animals further up the food chain.
 Fortunately, efforts are being made to limit those pollutants and redirect fresh water to the Everglades.
 Fort Lauderdale Airboat Rides will offer you the chance to witness some unique animals native to the area.
 Such tours will only open your eyes to the importance of maintaining the Everglade’s ecosystem.

 Water quantity is also essential for Fort Lauderdale Airboat Rides

-Another simple but significant threat to the Everglades is the quantity of freshwater available to the area.
+Another simple but significant threat to the Everglades is the quantity of fresh water available to the area.
 The first half of the 1900s saw the creating of structures that have interrupted the natural flow of water from Lake Okeechobee.
 The construction of dikes and water canals have diverted that freshwater from taking its natural course.
 Instead of flowing through the marshlands, the water now goes through canals, dams and flows directly to the ocean.

 Invasive and exotic species

 Those plant and animal species are partly due to human interference and partly due to the new unnatural ecosystem changes over the years.
 Exotic plants have thrived by taking advantage of abnormal changes to the Everglades environment.
 On the other side, invasive species come to the Everglades from Africa, South America, and Asia over the years.
 Those species are threatening the native animal population to the point of endangerment.
+They disturb the food chain and can also have a destructive influence on plants and even some human-made structures.

 The Everglades’ well-being is vital to us, and our captains will teach you more about Florida’s most fascinating ecosystem.
 To discover more about the Everglades, why not book your airboat tour today?
 You can witness this natural reserve’s beauty firsthand and understand why conserving and the Everglades is so important.